 - a.
 Denial for Life Includes a family or household member who has been convicted of manufacturing or producing methamphetamine on or off the premises of public housing and a family or household member who is subject to a lifetime registration requirement under the sex offender registration program of any jurisdiction. - b.
 Inchoate Crimes Any conviction for conspiracy to commit any offense described below, or for attempt to commit any offense described below, or for soliciting any offense described below, shall be treated as if the applicant was actually convicted of such offense for the purpose of this Policy. - c.
 Repealed Offenses Any conviction for an offense which was criminal in nature at the time of conviction, but which is not a criminal offense under the laws of the Commonwealth of Virginia at the time of application review, shall not be considered a conviction for the purpose of this Policy. - d.
-Manufacture, Sale, or Distribution of Controlled Substance or Imitation Controlled Substance, or Possession with Intent to Do the Same. - Includes conviction for any violation of Va.
+Manufacture, Sale, or Distribution of Controlled Substance or Imitation Controlled Substance, or Possession with Intent to Do the Same.
+Includes conviction for any violation of Va.
 Code § 18.2-248 or a substantially similar offense in any jurisdiction, except for convictions relating solely to marijuana (cannabis) and no other controlled substance.

 Re-Apply: Disapproval: 5 Yrs.
 One (1) conviction (any class) within the five (5) years preceding application review.
 10 Yrs.
-Two (2) convictions (any class) within the 10 years preceding application review.
-Permanent Three (3) or more convictions (any class) within the 10 years preceding application review.
+Two (2) or more convictions (any class) within the 5 years preceding application review.